Are Gabapentin and Alcohol Dangerous Together?

 Gabapentin For Alcohol Withdrawal

-Experts say that Gabapentin can help reduce alcohol withdrawal symptoms.
-This an off-label use, which means it’s not yet FDA approved.
+Research shows that gabapentin can help reduce alcohol withdrawal symptoms.
+This is an off-label use, which means it’s not yet FDA-approved.

 Gabapentin helps with alcohol withdrawal in the following ways: